Sore Swollen Breast

 Things that can make breast engorgement worse:

-• Engorgement and swollen painful breasts are more common in the first few weeks of the breastfeeding relationship.
+• Engorgement and swollen, painful breasts are more common in the first few weeks of the breastfeeding relationship.

 • Engorgement is usually worse if Mom has been given IV fluids.

-• Women who have already had children seem to have more engorgement, but it also disappears quicker.
+• Women who have already had children, seem to have more engorgement, but it also disappears quicker.

-• Ladies who have had breast surgery (reduction or augmentation) may have engorgement problems, if the breast milk ducts have been damaged; the breast milk may not have an opening to leave the breast.
+• Ladies who have had breast surgery (reduction or augmentation) may experience engorgement problems, if the breast milk ducts have been damaged; the breast milk may not have an opening to leave the breast.